Roeiazran/OOP/README.md

 The important one's are the Arknoid and Logical Expressions.

-Instructions on how to run each project is in each project own readme file.
+Instructions on how to run each project is in each project's readme file.